-DevOps is a strategy for software development where the development team (Dev) collaborates with the operations department/function (Ops) in all the stages of software development.
-These contain product design, development, testing, deployment, and asset.
-DevOps implementation is sometimes seen as an offshoot of Agile and Lean approaches because it provides the same quality checks and standards as the methodologies above.
-Before Agile, developers and operations performed in silos.
-The developers made the product, and the operations team handled all processes afterwards.
-The resulting harm from this approach gave rise to Agile and DevOps.
+DevOps is a strategy for software development where the development team (Dev) collaborates with the operations function (Ops) throughout all stages of software development, including product design, development, testing, deployment, and asset management.
+What is DevOps and what is it used for explains how DevOps can align these disciplines to improve quality and speed.
+Before Agile, developers and operations worked in silos — the developers created the product and the operations team handled subsequent processes.
+That friction helped drive the adoption of Agile and DevOps.

 Increase Deployment Success Rates

-Programming mistakes are one of the essential explanations for why a deployment fails.
-The frequent avoidance of code by the DevOps certification process provides problem detection at an earlier stage.
+Programming mistakes are a major reason deployments fail.
+The DevOps certification process helps ensure problem detection at an earlier stage; and, as discussed in automation testing, structured testing at every stage reduces risk.
 With dev and ops teams working concurrently, recovery time is much shorter.

 Improved Collaboration and Communication